johannvalur/chattio/README.md

 ### Playwright web server

-The Playwright config starts a thin static server (`scripts/serve-chatterly.js`) that binds explicitly to `127.0.0.1`.
+The Playwright config starts a thin static server (`scripts/serve-chattio.js`) that binds explicitly to `127.0.0.1`.
 This avoids the `uv_interface_addresses` errors that `http-server` triggers in sandboxed environments.
-If you need a different port or root, pass them to the script (e.g. `node scripts/serve-chatterly.js 5000 chatterly`).
+If you need a different port or root, pass them to the script (e.g. `node scripts/serve-chattio.js 5000 chattio`).

 > **Note:** Some CI sandboxes block binding to loopback addresses entirely and will surface `EPERM: listen 127.0.0.1`.
 In that case run the e2e suite on a workstation or self-hosted runner with network permissions.

 ## Deployment

 GitHub Actions (`.github/workflows/ci.yml`) runs the full test matrix on every push/pull request.
-Successful pushes to `main` automatically publish the static `chatterly/` bundle to GitHub Pages.
+Successful pushes to `main` automatically publish the static `chattio/` bundle to GitHub Pages.

 ## Performance Tips